-- (1) No application shall be denied solely on the basis that some trees are growing on the property under consideration.
-However, the protection and conservation of irreplaceable natural resources from pollution, impairment, or destruction is of paramount concern.Therefore, tThe preservation of woodlands, trees, similar woody vegetation, and related natural resources shall have priority over development when there are location alternativesfeasible and prudent location alternatives on site for proposed buildings, structures, or other site improvements. - (2) The integrity of woodland areas shall be maintained irrespective of whether such woodlands cross property lines. - (3) The reviewing authority shall evaluate the quality of the involved woodland area, including in its evaluation consideration of: - a.
-Soil quality; - b.
-Habitat quality; - c.
-Tree species (including diversity of tree species); - d.
+(1) No application shall be denied solely on the basis that some trees are growing on the property under consideration.
+However, the protection and conservation of irreplaceable natural resources from pollution, impairment, or destruction is of paramount concern.
+Therefore, the preservation of woodlands, trees, similar woody vegetation, and related natural resources shall have priority over development when there are no location alternatives.

+(2) The integrity of woodlands areas shall be maintained irrespective of whether such woodlands cross property lines.

+(3) The reviewing authority shall evaluate the quality of the involved woodland area, including in its evaluation consideration of:

+a.
+Soil quality;

+- b.
+Habitat quality;

+- Tree species (including diversity of tree species);

+- d.
 Tree size and density;

+- e.
+Health and vigor of tree stand;

+- f.
+Wildlife within the woodland area;

+- g.
+Understory species and quality; and